akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 And so, Beatrice learnt.
 She watched and she listened and she grew.

-Then her mother grew tired.
+Then Mother grew tired.
 Then pale.
 Then thin.

 ---